NFL Features Reporter

 Before working in television, Beisner-Buck trained as an actor and dancer.
 She was a member of The Denver Broncos Cheerleaders from 1997-2003.
 Four of her six years with The Broncos Cheerleaders, Beisner-Buck was a captain, and in 1999, she was the Pro Bowl representative.

-Beisner-Buck is married to Fox Sports lead play-by-play announcer Joe Buck and lives in the St. Louis area.
+Beisner-Buck is married to ESPN lead play-by-play announcer Joe Buck.
+The couple live in the St. Louis area with their two sons, Blake and Wyatt.